New Earth Therapy is Moving!

 Once I finished my B. Sc., I moved to Vancouver BC to do my 4 years of post-graduate studies in Naturopathic Medicine.
 After completing school at the Boucher Institute of Naturopathic Medicine and passing the national and provincial licensing exams, I continued my education in the field.
 In addition to the Bowen Therapy certification, I completed a pharmacology and prescribing intensive with a licensing exam in order to obtain a license to prescribe prescription drugs in BC.
 This allowed me to do two important things: help patients reduce or discontinue their prescription drugs in a safe and supervised way, and help patients use natural therapies safely in conjunction with their prescription drugs.

-But despite all the great experience I had in BC, I always knew I would come back to SK one day to practice with my mentor, Dr. Fleury.
-So, in the summer of 2013, I moved back to Saskatoon and set up my practice in Dr. Fleury’s clinic, True Potential Health Services.
-Being back in Saskatoon with my husband, two sons, and two cats truly feels like coming home.
+But despite all the great experience I had in BC, I always knew I would come back to SK one day to practice and raise my family, and in the summer of 2013 I made that knowing a reality.
+Being back in Saskatoon with my husband and two sons truly feels like coming home.
 My family, the sense of community, the slower pace of life, and the values still exist here help to re-affirm that I really am a prairie girl at heart.
 I am very excited to have a Naturopathic practice based on prairie values in a place where those values are still recognized and appreciated.
 The purpose of my practice is to listen and provide a safe space, to meet people where they are, and to help them reach their goals and find their way on the path to optimal health.
 My hope is that the people of Saskatchewan will find value in the services I am offering.